superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 rag_response_dataset_512_4.to_csv('rag_response_512_4.csv')
 ```

 The subroutine above uses an abstraction of the RAG pipeline method `query_with_context()`.
-The `rag_response_dataset` uses `ground_truth` as a single string value (representing the correct answer to a question) , the older format (RAGAS < v0.1.1) used `ground_truths` which expected answers to be provided as the list of string answers.
+The `rag_response_dataset` uses `ground_truth` as a single string value (representing the correct answer to a question); the older format (RAGAS < v0.1.1) used `ground_truths`, which expected answers to be provided as a list of strings.
 We will show a sample naive-rag example in a bit.
-You can choose your preferred format for `grouth_truth` based on the RAGAS version.
+You can choose your preferred format for `grouth_truth` based on the RAGAS version you use.

-Now that we have a baseline as well as the subroutine to create evaluation dataset .

-Let us understand what all can you measure with RAGAS.
+Now that we've created a baseline along with a subroutine to create an evaluation dataset, let's see what we can measure using RAGAS.

 ## Metrics

-It is a good idea to check out [core concepts](https://docs.ragas.io/en/latest/concepts/index.html) of RAGAS , at this stage.

-RAGAS is focused on retrieval and generation stages of RAG along with End-to-End evaluation of RAG and it relies on concept of [metrics driven development](https://docs.ragas.io/en/latest/concepts/metrics_driven.html)
+As we enter our discussion of metrics, we suggest checking out RAGAS' [core concepts](https://docs.ragas.io/en/latest/concepts/index.html).
+RAGAS is focused on the retrieval and generation stages of RAG, and aims to provide End-to-End RAG system evaluation.
+RAGAS follows a [metrics driven development](https://docs.ragas.io/en/latest/concepts/metrics_driven.html) approach.
+Let's take a closer look at the metrics that drive development in RAGAS.

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/ragas_metrics.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/ragas_metrics.png)

-### RAGAS's key evaluation metrics
+### RAGAS' key evaluation metrics

-The key evaluation metrics offered by RAGAS are:
+The first of RAGAS' key evaluation metrics is:

-- [Faithfulness](https://docs.ragas.io/en/latest/concepts/metrics/faithfulness.html) - Scaled between 0 and 1, it measures factual consistency of the answer.
-The preference given to faithfulness score being closer to 1 signifying higher consistency.
-It is measured as :
+- [Faithfulness](https://docs.ragas.io/en/latest/concepts/metrics/faithfulness.html) - Scaled from 0 to 1, faithfulness measures the factual consistency of the answer.
+1 represents complete consistency, 0 represents complete inconsistency.
+Faithfulness is measured as follows:

 ```notion
 Faithfulness score = (Number of claims in the generated answer that can be inferred from given context) /